 Now that your system is installed minus your sway bar end links, you'll need to adjust the springs to set your ride height.
 The system ships with the springs just hand tightened.
-This is typically a good starting point and should allow for around a 1" drop.
-If you want a closer to factory ride height, I'd go up on the collar 3/4".
+This is typically a good starting point for a slightly lowered ride height.

-The shock shown to the left is just hand tightened and is our recommended lowest starting point.
+The shock shown to the left is just hand tightened and is our recommended starting point to adjust ride height.